araf0216/ChronoSync/README.md

    - User-Friendly Interface: Designed with user experience in mind, the app makes clocking in and out quick, easy, and hassle-free.

 This project serves as a perfect solution to enhance productivity and simplify time-tracking processes with robust, secure, and easy-to-use technology.

+### Privacy Policy
+This application does **not** collect any information from the user.
+The only information stored about the user is the BestHR Cloud login which is kept on the local device and in no way accessible by any developer or third-party entities.
+Additionally, this user information is erased from the local device storage upon user sign-out.